for Certain Applications for Intentional Genomic Alterations in Animals and Animal Cell, Tissues, and Cell- or Tissue-Based Products

 The VIP provides intensive assistance and enhanced review efficiency for developers of ACTPs and IGAs in animals.

 - Intensive Interaction

 Under the VIP, we believe it is important to begin working with you early in the development process.
-We will meet with you (through pre-INAD meetings, multiple pre-submission conferences, as well as meetings prior to and after individual submissions) to identify as early as possible the critical risk questions and to provide advice on a strategy for generating data that can support an eventual approval.
-During these meetings, we will provide feedback on proposals you give us prior to the meeting that describe the information you plan to include in each technical section.
+We will meet with you (through pre-investigational development meetings, multiple pre-submission conferences, as well as meetings prior to and after individual submissions) to identify as early as possible the critical risk questions and to provide advice on a strategy for generating data.
+During these meetings, we will provide feedback on proposals you give us prior to the meeting that describe the information you plan to include in each submission.
 We will also provide assistance with determining appropriate methods to address unique challenges such as product identification, characterization, durability, and demonstrating comparability (e.g. between cell lines or alterations).

 We encourage you to use both formal and informal communication with CVM to address individual development questions as they arise.

 CVM Project Managers will have frequent communications with you throughout the review process.
 These interactions may begin during the Pre-Investigational Development (PID) stage and continue throughout the review process.
 Project Managers will assist you in understanding the regulatory process, planning for submissions, and ensuring you have the information necessary to prepare high quality submissions.
 Project Managers are your overall point of contact for the project.
 The review team lead (as described below) will serve as your point of contact for all scientific or submission-specific technical questions.

 For each product, CVM will form a review team consisting of a representative from each relevant area of expertise (e.g. human food safety; environmental safety; target animal safety; effectiveness; biostatistics; chemistry, manufacturing and controls; animal bioengineering and cellular therapies (ABCT); and surveillance and compliance).